genevaers/User-Documentation/docs/Reference/Workbench/LogicText/Descriptions/Description-WRITE-ERL.md

-# WRITE Statements in Extract Record Logic
+## How do I use WRITE Statements in ERL?

 The Extract Record Logic can be used to override the **implicit WRITE statement** that is generated as the last function of a view.